 A public company shall from time to time check whether there is any violation of the provisions of Article 11, paragraph 1, concerning "qualified" and "full-time," or any of the circumstances set out in Article 16, paragraph 2, by its internal auditors; and shall, upon discovery of any violation, adjust the position of such auditor within 1 month from the date of discovery.

 When reporting basic information of internal auditors pursuant to Article 18, a public company shall check whether or not the internal auditors have met the requirements under Article 17, paragraph 1.
 If not, the auditor shall take corrective measures within 1 month; otherwise, the public company shall promptly adjust the auditor's position.

-Article 43 Under any of the following circumstances, the FSC may order a public company to make improvements within a prescribed time limit, or, where necessary, to retain CPAs to conduct a special audit of its internal control system and submit an audit report to the FSC for recordation: 1.Failure to set out its internal control system in writing.
-2. Failure to appoint an appropriate number of qualified personnel as fulltime internal auditors.
-3. Failure to file a report within a prescribed time limit or fail to faithfully execute its annual audit plan.
-4. Failure to file a report on the implementation of its annual audit plan within the prescribed time limit.
-5. Failure to file a report on the correction of any defect or irregularity of the internal control systems discovered in an audit.
-6.Failure to conduct self-assessment of its internal control systems as required or to prepare an Internal Control System Statement.
-7. Serious instance of failure to correct a defect of the internal control system in accordance with the internal control recommendations issued by the CPAs.
-8. Serious instance of false external financial reporting or violation of a law, regulation, or bylaw.
-9. Any material malpractice or suspicion of malpractice.
-10.0ther condition where the FSC deems a special audit to be necessary.
-Article 44 A public company is advised to adopt appropriate risk management policies and procedures, and establish effective risk management mechanisms, to assess and monitor its risk-bearing capacity, and the current status of risk already incurred, and to determine its compliance with the risk response strategies and risk management procedures.
-Article 45 If a public company has established an audit committee, the provisions of Article 4, paragraph 1, Article 6, paragraph 1, subparagraphs 1 and 5, Article 15, paragraphs 1 and 2, Article 16, paragraph 1, and Article 39, paragraph 1, subparagraph 1 of these Regulations that govern supervisors shall apply mutatis mutandis to the audit committee.
-Article 46 The FSC shall separately prescribe the formats under these Regulations.
-Article 47 These Regulations shall come into force from 1 January 2015.
+Under any of the following circumstances, the FSC may order a public company to make improvements within a prescribed time limit, or, where necessary, to retain CPAs to conduct a special audit of its internal control system and submit an audit report to the FSC for recordation:

+- 1. Failure to set out its internal control system in writing. - 2.
+Failure to appoint an appropriate number of qualified personnel as full-time internal auditors. - 3.
+Failure to file a report within a prescribed time limit or fail to faithfully execute its annual audit plan. - 4.
+Failure to file a report on the implementation of its annual audit plan within the prescribed time limit. - 5.
+Failure to file a report on the correction of any defect or irregularity of the internal control systems discovered in an audit. - 6.
+Failure to conduct self-assessment of its internal control systems as required or to prepare an Internal Control System Statement. - 7.
+Serious instance of failure to correct a defect of the internal control system in accordance with the internal control recommendations issued by the CPAs. - 8.
+Serious instance of false external financial reporting or violation of a law, regulation, or bylaw. - 9.
+Any material malpractice or suspicion of malpractice. - 10.
+Other condition where the FSC deems a special audit to be necessary.

+A public company is advised to adopt appropriate risk management policies and procedures, and establish effective risk management mechanisms, to assess and monitor its risk-bearing capacity, and the current status of risk already incurred, and to determine its compliance with the risk response strategies and risk management procedures.

+If a public company has established an audit committee, the provisions of Article 4, paragraph 1, Article 6, paragraph 1, subparagraphs 1 and 5, Article 15, paragraphs 1 and 2, Article 16, paragraph 1, and Article 39, paragraph 1, subparagraph 1 of these Regulations that govern supervisors shall apply mutatis mutandis to the audit committee.

+The FSC shall separately prescribe the formats under these Regulations.